Boeing CEO Says Company Focused On Safety, Wont Discuss Financial Targets - UrduPoint

 On Tuesday, the state of Rhode Island announced a class action suit against Boeing, accusing the company of "false and misleading" statements when it promised to focus on safety after the MAX crash.

-US air safety regulators grounded 171 MAX 9 planes for three weeks following the January 5 incident, in which a panel on the fuselage blew out, necessitating an emergency landing.
+US air safety regulators grounded 171 MAX 9 planes for three weeks following the January 5 incident, in which a panel on the fuselage blew out, necessitating an emergency landing -- though fortunately no one was injured.

+The FAA last week cleared the jets to return to service following inspections.

 But the FAA also said it would not permit Boeing to boost production on the MAX until the company improves safety and quality control.